Systems Admin

 Server Manager dashboard with the Manage menu open showing Add Roles and Features, and the Add Roles and Features Wizard on the Installation Type page with Role-based or Feature-based installation selected

-Step 3 – Select the Destination Server
+Step 3 — Pick the destination server

 Add Roles and Features Wizard Server Selection page with the local server highlighted in the server pool list, showing the server name and IP address

-Step 4 – Select the DHCP Server Role
+Step 4 — Tick DHCP Server

 Server Roles page with DHCP Server checked in the roles list, and the Add Features confirmation dialog open showing DHCP Server Tools to be installed, with the Add Features button highlighted

-Step 5 – Confirm and Install
+Step 5 — Confirm and install

 Add Roles and Features Wizard Confirmation page listing DHCP Server and DHCP Server Tools as items to be installed, with the Install button highlighted at the bottom

-Step 6 – Complete the Post-Installation Configuration
+Step 6 — Open the post-install wizard

 Server Manager showing the installation progress page with DHCP Server installed successfully and the notification flag visible in the header, alongside the Complete DHCP Configuration option in the notification dropdown